 People come here for many reasons and do various jobs, but the majority of (western) foreigners come with the purpose to teach.
 I would love to pretend that I know about other occupations in Korea, as I am curious myself!
 However, it is only fair that I write about what I know and have experienced.

-Pro Tip: While Dave's ESL Cafe looks extremely outdated, it's a great way to find jobs.
+Pro Tip: Dave's ESL Cafe it's a great way to find teaching jobs all over the world but it can be a little overwhelming if you haven't decided on which country you'd like to teach in.
 Browse through Girls Gone Working first for teaching jobs all over the world to see which country is best for you before applying.